-The optical eye diagram of a channel in the driver ASIC is shown in Figure 2.
+The optical eye diagram of a channel in the driver ASIC is shown in Fig. 2.
 All other channels in the ASIC were active with the same pseudo-random input signal but delays introduced by cabling and buffer chips distributing the signals effectively desynchronize the signals into each VCSEL driver channel.
-It is evident that the eye is open but the test is limited by the bandwidth of the 4.5 GHz optical probe available in our lab.
+It is evident that the eye is open.